Updated March 2026 · 10 min read · By Daniel Shilansky, Founder, TomeVox

 Editing and Post-Production

 Raw recording sessions contain noise, stumbles, breath artifacts, room tone inconsistencies, and pacing irregularities that need to be cleaned up.
 Some narrators handle their own editing; others hand off raw files.
-Either way, editing a 7-hour audiobook takes 15–25 hours of work — the generally accepted standard is 2–3 hours of editing per finished hour of audio.
+Either way, editing a 7-hour audiobook takes 15–25 hours of work — the widely cited professional standard is 2–3 hours of editing per finished hour of audio, according to audiobook production industry guidelines.
 This includes: removing false starts and stumbles, noise reduction for background sounds, de-essing to tame sharp sibilance, EQ and compression to even out the vocal performance, room tone matching between recording sessions, and RMS loudness normalization to meet ACX specs.

 Bottleneck: editing backlog if narrator outsources to a separate engineer; technical revision requests